 The holiday season is a highly anticipated time of year for many families.
 The scent of fresh baked goods, a blanket of crisp white snow on the ground, and a steaming cup of hot chocolate in front of a warm fire are images that may remind us of the most magical season.

-But, it’s also hard to deny the cost of Christmas.
-According to the National Retail Federation, the average American is expected to spend $998 on Christmas on 2021.
+But it’s also hard to deny the cost of Christmas.
+According to the National Retail Federation, we’re expected to spend about $875 on the holidays this year.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

 Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
 Unsubscribe at any time.